 Gojira are a French progressive death/groove metal band.
-Their seventh album Fortitude is to be released next week.
-With that in mind we are reflecting on their discography chock full of excellent musicianship from both Joe Duplantier (vocals/guitars) his brother Mario (drums), Christian Andreu (lead guitar) and Jean-Michel Labadie (bass).
-The albums from Terra Incognita to Magma show how the band has evolved over the course of 20 years and even longer if you consider their origins as Godzilla prior to their first proper album.
+The band set the 2024 Paris Olympics on fire and we are reflecting on their discography chock full of excellent musicianship from both Joe Duplantier (vocals/guitars) his brother Mario (drums), Christian Andreu (lead guitar) and Jean-Michel Labadie (bass).
+The albums from Terra Incognita to Magma show how the band has evolved over the course of nearly 25 years and even longer if you consider their origins as Godzilla prior to their first proper album.

 Starting this list with Gojira’s debut album almost feels a little too unfair, but this band had not yet taken shape yet.
 Right from the outset of “Clone” you get a taste of the heavy groove of their future sound, with much more death metal flair which they would eventually move away from.